-Udaipur– Udaipur is known as the White City of India!
-Jaipur, Jodhpur and Udaipur are often linked together which makes sense as they are all 3 very popular cities in Rajasthan and out of all 3, Udaipur is the most quiet, the smallest, and the prettiest.
+Udaipur is known as the White City of India!
+Jaipur, Jodhpur and Udaipur are often linked together which makes sense as they are all 3 very popular cities in Rajasthan and out of all 3, Udaipur is the quietest, the smallest, and the prettiest.

 The central tourist area of Udaipur is nice and compact and it flows onto an island across the river which is the quieter side for accommodation.
 Udaipur’s Palace is incredible, if you only see one Palace in Northern India- make it this one.
 There’s yoga on offer, art classes and cooking classes, plus plenty of rooftop restaurants with amazing views over the lake and of the sunset.
 This place is a real gem, perhaps the best place in Rajasthan, and a great way to end your time in Rajasthan.

 Overnight Train from Udaipur to Mumbai.

 - 12 Unique Things To Do in Udaipur!

 Day 27, 28, 29, 30 – Mumbai

 Mumbai will be a warm welcome because it’s very cosmopolitan compared to the rest of Northern India that you’ve seen and after so much time in Rajasthan you’ll probably appreciate this.

 If you’ve read the book Shantaram you can follow in Lin’s footsteps around Colaba which is definitely the best place to stay in Mumbai as a backpacker.
 If you haven’t read the book, I’d suggest you read it before going to India or whilst you’re there!